The Ireland Walking Guide

 Protect the environment

 In these days of heightened environmental awareness, we have been keen to develop meaningful walking initiatives which are in keeping with the world around us.
 For this reason, we do not host our own set-date geographically-focused events which could attract large numbers of people into environmentally-sensitive areas.
 This approach allows us to avoid all of the negative issues which could potentially arise from a mass start event or gathering.
 The flexible nature of our initiatives dilutes participant footfall across the whole of Ireland rather than concentrating it within specific locations.
 This takes away the need for dozens, or even hundreds, of walkers travelling separately from all over Ireland to congregate at a single gathering point, thereby reducing the overall carbon footprint of our activity.
-In addition, we only acknowledge achievements in our initiatives by way of PDF certificates and digital badges.
+In addition, we only acknowledge achievements in our initiatives by way of PDF certificates.
 This takes away any need to put on an awards presentation ceremony to which 50+ individuals might otherwise travel separately.
 Materials wastage is another big concern these days.
 We avoid this completely by not issuing medals, trophies, t-shirts, buffs or any other marketing "memorabilia".
 This reduces the demands on our planet's resources and saves our homes from unnecessary clutter.
 It also takes away the need for us to charge participation fees.

 ▲